Home | Browse Topics | Family law | Relationships and break-ups | Exceptions to equal sharing of relationship property

 • the applicant has made a substantial contribution to the de facto relationship (including non-financial contributions),

-• the court is satisfied that not making the order for the division of relationship property would result in serious injustice (be very unfair).
+• and the court is satisfied that not making the order for the division of relationship property would be very unfair (result in a “serious injustice”).

 If this is the case, the relationship property will be divided according to the contribution of each partner to the de facto relationship.